adobebc/web-apps-sdk/tag-reference/system-emails/invoice-email.md

 `{tag_shippingtotal}` | 	Total amount for shipping (Shipping cost + Tax Rate) `{tag_totaltaxpercentage}` | 	`{tag_totaltaxpercentage,percentage, calculateBeforeShipping,calculateBeforeDiscount}` where the customer can supply the tax percentage as a tag parameter, such as 10 for 10% in Australia or 12.5 for 12.5% in Europe.
 The system calculates the percentage of the amount and display it.
 Enter "true" or "false" for calculateBeforeShipping and calculateBeforeDiscount to set when the tax percentage is calculated.

-### Important information

-The Invoice Email can be used for taking payments on a custom web form, payments on an event booking form and for the eCommerce.
-Within these use cases certain tags work or do not in these respective use cases.